Relintai/pandemonium_engine_docs/usage/assets_pipeline/importing_scenes.md

 Materials can be stored within the scene or in external files.
 By default, they are stored in external files so editing them is possible.
-This is because most 3D DCCs don't have the same material options as those present in Godot.
+This is because most 3D DCCs don't have the same material options as those present in Pandemonium.

 When materials are built-in, they will be lost each time the source scene is modified and re-imported.